Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

    |       whichever process holds the content.
 FrameTargetActorProxy
    |       communicates with this via the frame's message manager.
    |       Extends the abstract class BrowsingContextTargetActor.
-   |       Returned by "connect" on FrameTargetActorProxy.
+   |       Returned by "connect" server method on FrameTargetActorProxy.
    |
    |-- WorkerTargetActor (worker.js)
    |   Targets a worker (applies to various kinds like web worker, service